 REPREVE fits the bill, she said, because it is a combination of post-industrial fiber waste and post-consumer waste.
 Using REPREVE also reduces energy consumption.
 That’s by offsetting the need to use newly refined crude oil for production.

 Ford’s “Reduce, reuse and recycle” commitment is part of the company’s broader global sustainability strategy to reduce its environmental footprint while at the same time accelerating the development of advanced, fuel-efficient vehicle technologies around the world.

 Last month, Ford announced it is using 25 20-ounce plastic bottles to make the carpeting in every all-new Ford Escape utility vehicle it builds.
 It’s the first time Ford has used this type of carpeting in an SUV.

-Over the past several years Ford has concentrated on increasing the use of nonmetal recycled and bio-based materials whenever possible, provided these materials are environmentally favorable in the specific application.
-Examples include soy foam seat cushions and head restraints, wheat straw-filled plastic, castor oil foam in instrument panels, recycled resins for underbody systems.
+Over the past several years Ford has concentrated on increasing the use of nonmetal recycled and bio-based materials.
+For they provided these materials are environmentally favorable.
+That’s in the specific application.
+Examples include soy foam seat cushions and head restraints.
+That’s with wheat straw-filled plastic.
+Also castor oil foam in instrument panels.
+In addition, recycled resins for underbody systems.

 That’s also recycled yarns on seat covers.
 In addition, natural-fiber plastic for interior components.

 Ford’s Sustainability Report also highlights the company’s work to meet its aggressive goal to reduce CO2 emissions by 30 percent per vehicle produced by 2025 globally.
 From 2013 to 2014, CO2 emissions per vehicle produced decreased by more than 2.4 percent, and the company remains on track to meet its longer-term goal.